Lowriqiel/Lowriqiel/README.md

-- 👋 Hi, I’m jamie!
+  Hi, I’m jamie!
-- 😄 Pronouns: any/all , preferred - he/him
+  any/all , preferred - he/him
-- ⚡ Fun fact: i like drawing!
+  i like drawing!
-- 💬 my tiktok is: @shadyglobie
+  i like lots of stuff! honkai starrail , murder drones, brawlstars, dandy's world, etc